finalclass/nbml/docs/en/instantiation-manual.markdown

 # Creating an instance manually [instatiation-manual]

 We can, of course, initialise the interpreter manually.
 Thanks to this we can at its fullest have benefit from the configuration options, which are provided by the interpreter.
-Below you can found an exemplary manual configuration:
+Below you can find an exemplary manual configuration:

 **file index.php**